CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/attachments.md

 We will extend the Sales Orders list example that we have used so far.
 We will add a button that will display a dialog with attachments for particular Sales Order.

-### Adding Attachment Information to Sales Orders list
+### Adding Attachment Information to Sales Orders List

 1. Open SalesOrder.view.xml